nark/Wired-iOS/README.md

 # WiredSwift

-WiredSwift is an implementation of the Wired 2.0 protocol written in Swift.
+Wired for iOS is an implementation of the Wired 2.0 protocol written in Swift.

 ## Requirements